CompuTec/computec-docs/docs/wms/administrator-guide/wms-translator.md

 ## Translation Download

-You can download the translation for the selected language.
-You can update your CompuTec WMS installation with the downloaded translation files, e.g., to test it before an official release (please remember that the files will be updated with official versions upon upgrade to the official release).
+If you want to test the translation before an official release, you can download the translation files for the selected language.
+You can then update your CompuTec WMS installation with the downloaded files.
+Keep in mind that once you upgrade to an official release, the translation files will be overwritten with the latest version.

-To swap downloaded language files with the ones in your WMS Server and Client installation folders, you have to copy translation files to two folders:
+To swap downloaded language files with the ones in your WMS Server and Client installation folders, copy the translation files to both the WMS Server and WMS Client installation folders.

     <details>
     <summary>Click here to find out more</summary>